Healthcare Analytics Laboratory

 Dan Adelman, Professor of Operations Management

-Kate Haas LaVigne, Associate Director, Healthcare Programs
+Kate Haas LaVigne, Senior Associate Director, Healthcare Initiative

 - To provide deep exposure to healthcare management issues from inside the firm.